AUCILLA CHRISTIAN ACADEMY EMPLOYEE HANDBOOK Excerpt from pages 36-38

 REPORTING MISCONDUCT BY INSTRUCTIONAL PERSONNEL AND ADMINISTRATORS

-All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+All instructional personnel, educational support employees, and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
-Reports of misconduct of employees should be made to the Principal.
-Reports of misconduct committed by administrators should be made to the Chairman of the Board of Directors.
+Reports of misconduct of employees should be made to the Principal, Richard Finlayson at (850) 997-3597.
+Reports of misconduct committed by administrators should be made to the Chairman of the Board of Directors, Tyler McNeill at (850) 997-3597.
 Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the teacher’s lounge.
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the teacher’s lounge and on our website at https://www.aucilla.org/employee-ethical-standards-policy-2/.

 REPORTING CHILD ABUSE, ABANDONMENT OR NEGLECT